Trevor23Lee/it-cyber-learning/12-Projects/Keylogger.md

 ---

-Here is then the final output of the extracted information from the previous script:
+<ins>Here is then the final output of the extracted information from the previous script:</ins>

 ```
 Keylogger started at: Fri Dec 13 16:32:25 2024

 This is a keylogger test , this is all being logged from a keylogger .
 This keylogger will pick up every key stroke .
 That is scary !
 Then it will be analyzed .
 Hopefully I don t go to a website like TryHackMe.com and type in my credentials .
 Which being keylogged@example . com and my password being P @ $ $ W0rd !
 99 for the website .
-That keylogger will log that in and might find a tutorial for a tryhackme room on youtube.com with my account !
+That keylogger will log that in and might find a tutorial for a tryhackme room or youtube.com with my account !
 Might have to email tryhackme@support . com or go to accounthelp.edu on what to do and how to keep myself safe from a keylogger .
 Or i can just hit the esc key to stop this keylogger
 ---------------------------------------------------------------

 Most common word: 'keylogger' (appears 6 times)